fleetdm/fleet/handbook/engineering/README.md

 - [Best practices](#best-practices)
 - [24/7 on-call](#24-7-on-call)

-The [infrastructure product group](https://fleetdm.com/handbook/company/development-groups#infrastructure-group) is responsible for deploying, supporting, and maintaining all Fleet-managed cloud deployments.

 ### Infrastructure links
 The following are quick links to infrastructure-related README files in both public and private repos that can be used as a quick reference for infrastructure-related code: